 Budget Airline Strategy

 - Always calculate the total cost including bags.
-Budget airlines typically charge $30–80 per checked bag each way — a return flight with one checked bag can easily exceed the cost of a full-service carrier fare.
+Budget airlines typically charge $30–80 per checked bag each way — a round-trip flight with one checked bag can easily exceed the cost of a full-service carrier fare.

 - Check in online before arriving at the airport.
 Many budget carriers charge $30–55 for airport check-in that is free online.
 This alone can wipe out the savings from a cheap base fare.